Ayanna Woolfork is the Program Analyst for Workforce Development at Black Mamas Matter Alliance.

 Dr. Ayanna Robinson is the Research and Evaluation Director for Black Mamas Matter Alliance.
 She has over a decade of research and evaluation experience, primarily supporting initiatives at the federal level.
 She received her Ph.D. in Health Promotion and Behavior from the University of Georgia and a Certificate in Interdisciplinary Qualitative Research Studies.
 As a public health researcher and evaluator experienced in qualitative and quantitative methods, she is committed to conducting research and translating that research into initiatives and products that dismantle systems of oppression, amplifies the voices of Black women and birthing individuals, and creates spaces for healing.
 Ayanna is also the founder of Black Girls’ Breastfeeding Club and the bEarth Work App.

-Gianna Wilson is the Senior Coordinator for Black Mamas Matter Alliance within the Programs and Partnerships department.
-She works collaboratively across the organization to oversee the successful completion of projects and events.
-Her duties also include establishing and maintaining relationships with vendors.
+Gianna Wilson serves as the Manager of Strategic Initiatives focused on working collaboratively across the organization to oversee the logistical and operational implementation of BMMA’s initiatives across the organization.
 As an undergraduate student, she began working with local Atlanta charitable organizations which led to a years long career in non-profits.
 After earning a Master’s degree in Public Administration, Gianna shifted sectors to work within Georgia state government.
 In 2021, she returned to her non-profit roots by joining BMMA.
 She takes television very seriously and is a lover of art in all mediums.
 Gianna has a multitude of hobbies including painting, learning to sew, writing, travel, and photography.

 Makina Table is a Workforce Development consultant with the Black Mamas Matter Alliance.
 Makina is a childbirth doula, public health practitioner, and educator with more than 7 years of experience in sexual and reproductive health, learning design and evaluation, and strategic programming, both nationally and globally.
 Most recently, she spent 2 years in rural southeastern Africa working and serving in adolescent sexual health, malaria and HIV/AIDS prevention.
 Makina earned a bachelor’s degree in African-American Studies and Chemistry from Howard University and a master’s degree in public health from George Washington University.
 In her spare time, Makina enjoys watching documentaries and home renovation shows, spending time with her family and working as a handmade artist and designer.